01Polyethylene Terephthalate (PETE or PET)

 Most curbside recycling programs do not accept PS, but it can be recycled into carry-out containers, foam packing, rulers, egg cartons, light switch places and insulation.

-Any plastics that do not fall under the above six types have "7" in a triangle on it.
+Any plastic that does not fall under the above six types has "7" in a triangle on it.
 In fact, it is a mixed bag of different plastic items that include polycarbonate.
-It contains toxic BPA which is bisphenol-A. This kind of plastic is very harmful to our health as it can cause reproductive problems, hyperactivity, infertility, and other hormone disruptions.
+It contains toxic BPA which is bisphenol-A. This kind of plastic is very harmful.

 While nearly no curbside recycling program accepts this material, it can be recycled into some custom-made products, and plastic lumber.